nktice/AMD-AI/dev.md

 [ various updates abridged... ]

 2024-10-16 - ROCm 6.2.3 is out...
-I tested 24.10, and amdgpu-dkms gave errors, and it isn't supported by deadsnakes, so didn't proceed.
+- I tested 24.10, and amdgpu-dkms gave errors, and it isn't supported by deadsnakes, so didn't proceed.  ( It also wiped out my entire home partition unexpectedly... )
-PyTorch 20241014, and 20241015 gave errors with hipBLASLt, so I needed to specify previous versions to get things working.
-Bug report here : https://github.com/ROCm/hipBLASLt/issues/1243
+- PyTorch 20241014, and 20241015 gave errors with hipBLASLt, so I needed to specify previous versions to get things working.
+Bug report here : https://github.com/ROCm/hipBLASLt/issues/1243  This has been resolved as of 20241021

 --------